vishi-boy/Restaurant_Rating_Analysis/README.md

 - How does the age distribution of consumers vary by state?

-    In all three states, young adults under 30 years of age form the majority of the population.
-In two states, San Luis Potosí and Morelos, the second largest demographic consists of seniors, aged over 60 years.

 - What percentage of consumers are smokers or non-smokers in each city?

     The vast majority of consumers from all four cities are non-smokers, with Jiutepec having a 100% non-smoking population.
 In Cuernavaca city, smokers make up 25% of the population.